Music of Barbados: Holidays, festivals and other celebrations

 A number of holidays, festivals and other celebrations play an integral role in Barbadian folk, and popular, music.
 Whitsuntide, Christmas, and Easter are important, each associated with their own musical traditions, as are distinctly Barbadian festivities like the crop over festival and the Landship movement.

 The original crop over festival celebrated the end of the sugarcane harvest.
-These festivals were held in the great house of the plantations, and included both slaves and plantation managers.
+These festivals were held in the great house of the plantations, and included both enslaved people and plantation managers.
 Celebrations included drinking competitions, feasting, song and dance, and climbing a greased pole.
-Musical accompaniment was provided by triangle, fiddle, drums and a guitar, played by slave entertainers.
+Musical accompaniment was provided by triangle, fiddle, drums and a guitar, played by enslaved entertainers.
 Crop over festivals continue to play a part of Barbadian culture, and always feature music by performers in sugarcane-cutting costumes, even though many modern performers are not themselves sugarcane-cutters.

 The Barbadian Landship movement is an informal entertainment organization which mocks, through mimicry and satire, the Royal Navy.
 Landship began in 1837, founded by an individual known variously as Moses Ward and Moses Wood, in Britton's Hall in Seamen's Village.
 The structure of the Landship organization mirrors the structure of the Royal Navy, with a "ship" which is connected to a "dock" (a wooden house similar to a chattel house), and leaders known as Lord High Admiral, Captain, Boatswain and other navy ranks.
 Each unit is named like a typical navy ship and may include actual names of British ships or places.
 Landship performances symbolize and reflect the passage of ships through rough seas.
 Parades, jigs, hornpipes, maypole dances and other music and dance types are a part of the Landship Society's celebrations.
 The Council of the Barbados Landship Association regulates the movement.

 Barbadian Christmas music is mostly based on church and concert hall performances, where typical North American Christmas carols are performed, such as "White Christmas" and "Silver Bells", alongside works by English composers including William Byrd, Henry Walford Davies and Thomas Tallis.
 In more recent years, calypso, reggae and other new elements have become a part of local Christmas traditions.
 As recently as the 1960s, Barbados was home to a distinctive practice, in which scrubbers travelled from house to house singing hymns and receiving rewards from households.